sogilis/Blog/README.md

 # Sogilis Blog

 Welcome to the open source Blog of Sogilis !
-For now, this blog is not live.
-Follow [Github project](https://github.com/orgs/sogilis/projects/3) to see what's remains to be done before live.
+Follow [Github project](https://github.com/orgs/sogilis/projects/3) to see what's remains to be done.

 ## Getting Started